So this is the third time, dear friends, that I have found myself thus speaking before you.

 They have not been scented, but transformed into charred flesh, acrid and malodorous.

-And this, it must be said and repeated, is a crime unlike any other.
+And this, it must be said and repeated, is a crime like no other.

 But we know it too, dear friends.
 We are not from the death camp.
-We are not from the embalmed and mummies camp.
-Our birth certificate was to tear us away from him, from this camp, and from his civilization which had death for secret.
-And this is the reason why we have this vocation: once our dead are mourned, remembered and welcomed into our midst of the living, to ensure that thanks to the erasure of the name of Amalek, life resumes its position in the camp of Israel and Israel takes its position in the disorders of the world.
+We are not from the camp of the embalmers and mummies.
+Our birth certificate was to tear us away from him, from this camp, and from his civilization, which had death for secret.
+And that is why we have this vocation: once our dead are mourned, remembered, and welcomed into our womb as living beings, to make life resume its position in the camp of Israel, and Israel take its position in the disorders of the world, thanks to the erasure of the name of Amalek.

 Outside and inside...

-Camping apart from nations, but more precious to these nations than the fetid air they sometimes breathe or exhale....
+Camping apart from nations, but more precious to these nations than the foul air they sometimes breathe or exhaled....

-The sense of the few, the heroism of the few, this grace and intelligence of the few that the Jews promised to the world they would never be overwhelmed – and which are the salt of his land...
+The meaning of the few, the heroism of the few, that grace and intelligence of the few which the Jews promised to the world never to be overwhelmed – and which are the salt of his earth...

-And to know that we know it, to know that more and more of us remember that being Jewish is helping the world be world and the human be human, imagine it, this spirit of Judaism, like an eternal tree separated from us by an angel of fire who holds a sword whose blade swirls and towards which, however, one must walk, this is what repairs and that, this morning, restores hope.
+And to know that we know it, to know that more and more of us are remembering that being a Jew means helping the world to be a world and the human being to be human, to imagine it, this spirit of Judaism, like an eternal tree separated from us by an angel of fire who holds a sword whose blade swirls and towards which, however, it is necessary to walk, this is what repairs and that, this morning, gives hope again.

 Speech by